-The average duration of the trip is 3 hours, while the high-speed catamarans of Seajets and Minoan Lines perform this route in about two and a half hours.
+The average duration of the trip is 3 hours, while the high-speed catamarans of Seajets and Minoan Lines perform this route in about 2,5 hours.
 There are many operators connecting Santorini and Mykonos every day and some of the main vessels serving this route are Santorini Palace, Champion Jet 1, Champion Jet 2, Superferry (I or II), Superrunner and more.

 Distance from Santorini to Mykonos